-With a 14:1 student-teacher ratio at our main campus, Saint Leo stays focused on our mission to build a values-based, student-centered environment in which love of learning is of prime importance.
-Click the Department Directory link to view a complete list of all relevant contact information for each department at Saint Leo.
+With a low student-to-teacher ratio at our main campus, Saint Leo stays focused on our mission to build a values-based, student-centered environment in which love of learning is of prime importance.

 Dr. Shannon Jackson serves as a Professor of Management in the Tapia School of Business at Saint Leo University.
 Dr. Jackson teaches at the undergraduate, MBA and DBA levels.
 Prior to joining the faculty in 1998, Dr. Jackson taught at Hampton University and Ithaca College for a combined ten years.
 Prior to beginning her teaching career, Dr. Jackson worked in Public Relations for Ramada Inns Corporate offices in Phoenix, Argo Communications in New York City and Newport News Shipbuilding in Virginia.
 Dr. Jackson has focused her research on Leadership, Technology in the Classroom and Decision Making.
 She has presented at more than 30 state, national and international conferences and has published in distinquished journals like the Servant Leadership Journal (Gonzaga University) as well as having contributed chapters in several books.
 She is active in Virginia Region Center activities and making sure the faculty and students of the Centers in all locations are represented in University decisions.